quellish/LinkedInForMobileDevelopers/manuscript/profile/optimized/AddYourAppsToLinkedInProfile.md

 ![iTunes Link Maker Search Page](images/linkmakerselectmediatype.png)

-In the "Media Type" dropdown, select "iOS Apps" (or "macOS Apps" for the Mac App Store).
+In the "Media Type" drop-down, select "iOS Apps" (or "macOS Apps" for the Mac App Store).

 Search for the app by name or bundle ID.
 You should see a result like this: